Client

 Research area: 5.5 ha, divided into 8 sections

-2 - sun field with 6 m cultivation width
+2 - Solar field with a 6 m cultivation width

-3 - Sun field with 12 m cultivation width
+3 - Solar field with a 12 m cultivation width

-4 - Sun field with 9 m cultivation width
+4 - Sunny field with a 9 m cultivation width

-6 - Undeveloped reference area with agricultural cultivation
+6 - Unbuilt reference plot under agricultural management

 2023: das Sonnenfeld Bruck/Leitha wird gestriegelt